 Find the right facialist and you’ll never find yourself without self-care again.

-So, how often should you get a professional facial?
+How often should you get a facial to see results?

 In an ideal world, estheticians recommend booking a visit once a month — more often if you have certain skin conditions.
-If you have acne, acne scarring, rosacea, eczema, deep lines, fine lines, or are hoping to see some lifting and toning, an esthetician may recommend coming in as often as once a week.
+If you have acne, acne scarring, rosacea, eczema, deep lines, fine lines, or are hoping to see some lifting and toning, an esthetician may recommend coming in more often.

 What are factors that impact how often you should get a facial?